RoniRaad/BlazorWorkflow/FIX_STATUS_LABELS.md

 - No red border on errors
 - No green output port indicators
 - Labels showed up but weren't properly initialized

+### Issue 2: Threading - Event Handlers Not Marshaled to UI Thread
+The event handlers were firing on background threads (from node execution), but Blazor requires UI updates to be marshaled back to the UI thread using `InvokeAsync()`.
+Without this, the JavaScript interop calls would fail silently or not update the DOM.

 ## The Fix